-- 1 The objective of IFRS 17 is to ensure that an entity provides relevant information that faithfully represents insurance contracts.
-This information is intended to provide a basis for users of financial statements to assess how insurance contracts affect an entity's financial position, financial performance, and cash flows. - 2 Under IFRS 17, insurers will apply a consistent accounting framework to all insurance contracts.
-The aim is to increase comparability: - (a) among insurers as many differences relating to the accounting for insurance contracts will be removed - (b) with other industries as, for example, for example, IFRS 17 aligns the accounting between the insurance and the banking industries for deposit components, and - (c) multinational companies that currently consolidate their subsidiaries using non-uniform accounting policies for insurance contracts will apply consistent accounting policies.
+- 6 The objective of IFRS 17 is to ensure that an entity provides relevant information that faithfully represents insurance contracts.
+This information is intended to provide a basis for users of financial statements to assess the effect that insurance contracts have on the entity's financial position, financial performance and cash flows. - 7 Under IFRS 17, insurers will apply a consistent accounting framework for all insurance contracts.
+The aim is to increase comparability - (a) among insurers as many differences relating to accounting for insurance contracts will be removed - (b) with other industries as, for example, any deposit component is excluded from revenue as is done in the banking industry, and